ocwg/spec/spec/spec-0.2.md

   - The default for z-axis is 0, when importing 2D as 3D.
   - When importing 3D as 2D, the z-axis is ignored (but can be left as-is).
 When a position is changed, the z-axis CAN be set to 0.
 Yes, this implies that full round-tripping is not always possible.

 - **size**: The size of the node in dimensions.
-I.e. this is **x-axis** ("width", at position `0`), **y-axis** ("height", at position `1`), and **z-axis** ("depth", at position `2`).
+I.e. this is **x-axis** ("width" at position `0`), **y-axis** ("height" at position `1`), and **z-axis** ("depth" at position `2`).
-    - Size might be omitted, if a linked resource defines the size.
-E.g. raster images such as PNG an JPEG define a size in pixels.
+    - Size might be omitted if a linked resource defines the size.
+E.g., raster images such as PNG an JPEG define their size in pixels.
 SVG can have a `viewbox` defined, but may also omit it.
 Text can be wrapped at any width, so a size property is clearly required.
 In general, a size property is really useful as a fall-back to display at least a kind of rectangle, if the resource cannot be displayed as intended.
-Size can only be omitted, if _all_ resource representations define a size.
+Size can only be omitted if _all_ resource representations define a size.

 - **data**: Additional properties of the node.